Tomanight/M1dn1ghtasp1s/README.md

 # Control Changer
-this set of codes change the controls over to the pilot and autopilot back to back on the press of a button this set of files also contains a redundancy code that changes the control of engine back to the autopilot, if the parameters of the engine try to exceed.
+This set of codes change the controls over to the pilot and autopilot back to back on the press of a button.
+This set of files also contains a redundancy code that changes the control of engine back to the autopilot, if the parameters of the engine try to exceed.